 Milton’s emphasis is just right.
 What we now call political correctness has always existed in the worst parts of the left and has its counterparts on the worst parts of the Right.
 It has always been motivated by ignorance and imperiousness in equal measure.
 In his furious memoir The Naked God Howard Fast, the author of Spartacus, described why he left the American Communist Party in 1956.
 Rather than fighting for equal rights for blacks, Communist commissars policed language.
 They were convinced that the smallest slip provided evidence of buried racism.

 People were expelled from the Party for speaking of a ‘negro girl’ or of a ‘black night’, for both ‘girl’ and ‘black’ had become magical taboo words, the use of which indicated that a white person had deep well of racism within him.
-The particular horror mounted to a point where dozens of Communists I knew avoided I knew avoided the company of all negroes, so terrified were they of taboo words or actions that could to expulsion.
+The particular horror mounted to a point where dozens of Communists I knew avoided I knew avoided the company of all negroes, so terrified were they of taboo words or actions that could lead to expulsion.
 Work among negroes collapsed completely.

 Yes, thank you, I know that no one says “negro” today.
 But Fast’s complaint from 70-years ago, ought to have a familiar ring.
 Then as now, dogmatists prefer changing language to changing society.
 Then as now, there is a particular type of witch-finder, always prominent in the universities, left-wing parties and public sector bureaucracy, who delights in hunting down “inappropriate” language.
 They delight in it because censorship is so easy.